One-pot synthesis of water-soluble and biocompatible superparamagnetic gadolinium-doped iron oxide nanoclusters†

 The synthesis of superparamagnetic nanoclusters is critical for ultra-sensitive magnetic resonance imaging (MRI).
-Herein, we describe the synthesis of water-soluble, biocompatible and superparamagnetic gadolinium-doped iron oxide nanoclusters (GdIO NCs) via a one-pot reaction by thermal decomposition ferric oleate and gadolinium oleate precursors with α,ω-dicarboxyl poly(ethylene glycol) as a surfactant.
-The resulting water-dispersible GdIO NCs nanoclusters possess good stability, monodispersity with narrow size distribution and exhibit superparamagnetic behaviors.
-We also explored the effect of gadolinium doping amounts on the the magnetic properties and longitudinal (r1) and transverse relaxivity (r2) of nanoclusters.
-In addition, the GdIO NCs can be functionalized with fluorescein isothiocyanate (FITC) while maintaining magnetic and biocompatibility.
-The GdIO NCs and FITC conjugated NCs were preliminary evaluated as MRI and fluorescent probes.
-The results show the GdIO NCs provides an important nano-platform for theranostic with non-invasive MRI and optical monitoring capability.
+Herein, we describe the synthesis of water-soluble, biocompatible and superparamagnetic gadolinium-doped iron oxide nanoclusters (GdIO NCs) via a one-pot reaction by thermal decomposition of ferric oleate and gadolinium oleate precursors with α,ω-dicarboxyl poly(ethylene glycol) as a surfactant.
+The resulting water-dispersible GdIO NCs possess good stability and monodispersity with narrow size distribution, and exhibit superparamagnetic behaviors.
+We also explored the effect of gadolinium doping amounts on the magnetic properties and longitudinal (r1) and transverse relaxivity (r2) of the nanoclusters.
+In addition, the GdIO NCs can be functionalized with fluorescein isothiocyanate (FITC) while maintaining their magnetic properties and biocompatibility.
+The GdIO NCs and FITC conjugated NCs were preliminarily evaluated as MRI and fluorescent probes.
+The results show that the GdIO NCs provide an important nano-platform for theranostics with non-invasive MRI and optical monitoring capabilities.